MostafaHamedd/Tellmore01.github.io/index.markdown

 VOLUNTEERING

 ##### RESALA CHARITY ORGANIZATION |  (JAN 2018)
-* Recycled clothes, shoes, and damaged textiles and helped executing clothing donations.
+* Recycled clothes, shoes, and damaged textiles and helped execute clothing donations.

 PERSONAL PROJECTS
 ##### ONLINE JEWELRY APP (Google Flutter, Dart, stored procedures(DB), Git)

-*	jewellery  E-commerce application that allows users to view the store in real-time from the store.
+*	Jewelry   E-commerce application that allows users to view the store in real-time from the store.
 *	View all the store collections.
 *	Like items and Track them.
 *	Filter and browse through items in the store.